Tulunids: Military

 Ahmad ibn Tulun undertook a significant expansion and fortification of his military forces, motivated by the perceived threats and machinations against him within the Abbasid capital.
 As previously stated, his army ultimately reached a strength of 100,000 men.
-He managed this vast force through a meticulously devised and effectively implemented strategy, appointing trusted Turkish officers to command positions.
+He managed this vast force through a meticulously devised and effectively implemented strategy, appointing trusted Turkic officers to command positions.
 The army was consistently prepared to execute orders, engaged in rigorous training, quelling rebellions, and conquests.
 Ahmad ibn Tulun rewarded his soldiers generously to ensure their loyalty and morale.
 He provided them with wealth, status, and comfort, treating them as if they were his sons.
 He paid their salaries on time and even granted them bonuses equivalent to a year's salary, which ensured that no uprisings occurred due to delayed payments, which was common during that era.
 On occasion, he would give his soldiers an entire year's salary as a gift, further strengthening their loyalty.

 Ahmad ibn Tulun also accorded priority to the naval fleet, although its development was somewhat slower than that of the army.
 The necessity for a robust naval force became evident as he extended his dominion into the Levant and was compelled to safeguard his coastal frontiers from Byzantine incursions while ensuring the security of maritime routes between the Levant and Egypt.
 His concern for the navy intensified as the Abbasid regent al-Muwaffaq sought to reclaim Egypt, prompting him to construct fortifications on the Nile island and to build numerous ships.
 He came to recognize the importance of the fleet in completing his military preparations, eventually assembling a fleet of 100 large ships and 100 military vessels, in addition to various other types of boats.

-Following the death of Ahmad ibn Tulun, his successor Khumarawayh continued to enhance the Emirate's military capabilities by enlisting new soldiers from Central Asia, particularly from the Turkish contingent, and integrating local Syrians and Egyptians into the military structure.
+Following the death of Ahmad ibn Tulun, his successor Khumarawayh continued to enhance the Emirate's military capabilities by enlisting new soldiers from Central Asia, particularly from the Turkic contingent, and integrating local Syrians and Egyptians into the military structure.
 As a result, the proportion of national personnel in the army increased considerably.
 Additionally, Arab residents from regions such as Hawf, renowned for their courage, were recruited, trained, and organized into a special unit designated "Al-Mukhtara" (The Chosen).
 This unit was used as a personal guard for Ahmad ibn Tulun, alongside the Black African troops.

 A Roman miniature showing the Tulunid Muslim fleet from the Levant and Egypt invading the city of Thessaloniki.